Version 4.0

 Run-in numbered lists should use lowercase letters in round brackets because: (a) letters are easier to read than roman numerals; (b) roman numerals are complicated and error prone; and (c) if Arabic numerals were used, they could be confused with other numbers that might appear in the discussion.

-Captions for tables appear in the first row of the table.
-All table captions should be numbered sequentially and include a colon followed by a single tab after the table number.
+All table and figure captions should be numbered sequentially and include a colon followed by a single space after the table number.
 Do not include a full stop at the end.
+Figures are numbered separately from table numbers.

 Caption titles should be short and descriptive of the main focus of the data.
 If relevant, the date(s) and comparative variable(s) should also be included.
 For example: